Skip to main content

 Report UFO or UAP Encounter

-Encouraging UFO Sightings Reports: A Call to Action for South Africa and – And the World
+Encouraging UFO or UAP Sightings Reports: A Call to Action for South Africa and the World

-Across South Africa, Africa, and beyond people have unexplained aerial phenomena for years.
-In this post, I'll explain why sharing your Unidentified Flying Object (UFO) encounters can contribute to science, safety, and community awareness.
+Across South Africa, Africa, and beyond, people have reported unexplained aerial phenomena for years.
+In this post, I'll explain why sharing your Unidentified Flying Object (UFO) or Unidentified Aerial Phenomena (UAP) encounters can contribute to science, safety, and community awareness.

 Why You Must Report UFO Encounters?